Skip to content

 You SHOULD create and maintain PHPDoc blocks at the top of every view file.
 You MUST create and maintain PHPDoc blocks for components.

-Add PHP injection using <?php and ?>.
-The @php and @endphp Blade directives pair looks better, but the tools we use (Psalm, Rector, PHPCS, PHP-CS-Fixer) can’t parse Blade syntax.
+Add PHP injection using <?php and ?> tags.
+The @php and @endphp Blade directive pair looks good and does the same job, but doesn't provide any benefits.
+Also, some tools and IDEs can’t parse Blade syntax.

 Translations